A Day in the Life of Abed Salama: Narrative

 The book also documents the lives of other Palestinian parents who searched for their children on the tragic day as well as other Israelis and Palestinians connected by the tragedy.
 Thrall documents how endocrinologist Huda Dahbour, who was working at a nearby UNRWA mobile clinic, rushed to aid the victims of the tragedy.
 Thrall explained that her own son had been imprisoned by the Israeli government for throwing stones at IDF soldiers.
 Thrall also documents how some Israelis are working to improve relations with their Palestinian neighbors.
 Thrall describes how Adi Shpeter (from the Jewish settlement of Anatot) is working to improve relations with the Palestinian Authority by working with local representative Ibrahim Salama (Abed's cousin), how Israeli paramedic Edlad Benshtein had had his own past traumas unearthed after he tended to the accident victims, how Duli Yariv collected monetary donations to help the victims of the tragedy.
 Thrall concluded that the tragedy was a result of a system of forced segregation (separate roads, towns, schools), willful neglect of Palestinian infrastructure, denial of Palestinian rights including the militaristic denial of freedom of movement.
 Thrall concluded that the tragedy was preventable and a result of the oppressive system in which Palestinians live in.

 Reception

 Writing for The New York Times Rozina Ali stated that Thrall was able to meticulously document the oppressive political system in which Palestinians live under without including political biases.
-Writing for The Guardian, Alex Preston stated that in the wake of the 7 October Hamas-led attack on Israel and the Gaza war; "...a book such as A Day in the Life of Abed Salama brims over with just the sort of compassion and understanding that is needed at a time like this."
+Writing for The Guardian, Alex Preston stated that in the wake of the October 7 attacks and the Gaza war; "...a book such as A Day in the Life of Abed Salama brims over with just the sort of compassion and understanding that is needed at a time like this."
 Preston also stated that Thrall examined the Israeli-Palestinian conflict with nuance, comparing the reporting to Colum McCann's novel Apeirogon.